-The most common cause of soft tissue injuries, in assisted living, is from a fall.
+The most common cause of soft tissue injuries, in community settings, is from a fall.
 Often times soft tissue injuries will not be serious and are treatable with a few minutes of first aid intervention.
 However, some injuries may be serious or may develop into a serious injury.
 This is why it is important that after providing first aid you document the incident that caused the injury, the care provided, and communicate the injury to your supervisor and other staff.
 Injuries need to be monitored until the injury is healed.

 If the source of the injury cannot be determined, immediately report the injury to your supervisor.
-An investigation of the cause of the injury of unknown origin will need to be started in accordance with DHS 83.12(3).
+An investigation of the cause of the injury of unknown origin will need to be started in accordance with the regulations of the community setting.
 Soft tissue injuries can be a sign that physical abuse may have occurred.